 8. Everything is much closer than you think on this massive map.

 If you use data on your phone for directions, you still may opt to plan your route on the OS map, giving yourself an overview of the journey.
 Our 38-mile drive from Saundersfoot to Newport (Pembs, as the locals say—population just over 1,000k; as opposed to Newport, Gwent—population almost 150,000) took an hour.
 Having the map with those odd-to-us names highlighted on it made it nice to see what town was coming up around the next bend.

 9. Once more about those narrow roads.

-According to Pete who was manning the Castlemartin gate that kept us from completing our hike from Stackpole Head to St. Govan’s Chapel drat it, (the military was firing that day), the roads are extra narrow at this time of year because they wait until the pollinators—bees, butterflies and such—are done using the plants and then cut them down.
+According to Pete, manning the Castlemartin gate that kept us from completing our Stackpole Head to St. Govan’s Chapel hike (drat it, the military was firing that day), the roads are extra narrow in June because they wait until the pollinators—bees, butterflies, etc.—are done using the plants then cut them.
 I also read that this trimming can take place four times a year.
 That’s a lot of growth and a lot of whacking!

 10. Stay calm and enjoy the experience.